How to Become an Epidemiologist and Enhance Public Health

 How Long Does It Take to Become an Epidemiologist?

-Education plays a key role in pursuing a career in public health and ultimately in how to become an epidemiologist.
+Education plays a key role in pursuing a career in public health.
 How long it takes to become an epidemiologist depends on an individual’s degree path.

 Epidemiologists perform research, investigate diseases and work with their local communities and government agencies.
-The core skills needed to be an epidemiologist include the following.
+The core skills needed to be an epidemiologist include the following:

 • Attention to detail: Epidemiologists must be attentive and able to pick up on the significance of even the smallest details in the data they collect.

-• Critical thinking and problem solving: Once an epidemiologist collects enough data and information, they’ll rely on their critical thinking and problem-solving abilities to develop solutions.
+• Critical thinking and problem-solving: Once an epidemiologist collects enough data and information, they’ll rely on their critical thinking and problem-solving abilities to develop solutions.

 • Collaboration: Public health work is a team effort, so epidemiologists must be able to work in concert with other public health workers, government agencies and community members.

-Become an Epidemiologist to Help the World Be a Healthier Place
+Help the World Be a Healthier Place

-The important work of epidemiologists spans far beyond the study and prevention of diseases and viruses.
+The important work of epidemiologists spans far beyond the study and prevention of diseases and viruses such as COVID-19.
 Epidemiologists and public health workers are the driving force behind educating the populace about the importance of good hygiene practices, proper diet and exercise and the negative effects of drug and alcohol abuse.
 They are also responsible for keeping the public informed about novel public health threats and relaying real-time information about mitigating their impact.
 Becoming an epidemiologist can be one of the most impactful and worthwhile careers in public health.

 Individuals interested in how to become an epidemiologist should know the process involves dedication and investing in education.
-Those who are ready to take the journey are encouraged to commit to a program that will help them learn the skills to be an epidemiologist.
+Those who are ready to take the journey are encouraged to commit to a program that will help them learn the skills needed to be an epidemiologist.

 The Master of Public Health degree program at USC lays the educational foundation for aspiring epidemiologists to enter the field with confidence.
-It offers the following six public health concentrations.
+It offers the following six public health concentrations:

 Students have the convenience of being able to take 100% of their coursework online and receive personalized instruction from expert faculty members.
 USC’s quality of education and dedication to academic excellence help prepare graduates to make a difference in the field of public health.